Classification, access, handling and destruction of Cabinet material

 The confidentiality of Cabinet’s deliberations is a fundamental principle of the Westminster system of government.
 It enables free and frank discussions amongst ministers and underpins the principle of Cabinet solidarity.

-Any breaches of confidentiality or security must be reported to your responsible line manager, who should report the breach to an appropriate executive or Cabinet Office.
-Breaches are taken seriously, reported to the appropriate authority and investigated thoroughly.
+Any breaches of confidentiality or security must be reported to your responsible line manager, who must report the breach to an appropriate executive or Cabinet Office.
+Breaches are taken seriously, reported to the appropriate authorities and investigated thoroughly.